Cybership-Uganda-2023/MUST.SIEM.Ansible-playbooks/README.md

 - [Block a user account if 3 unsuccessful login attempts are made (to prevent brute forcing)](https://documentation.wazuh.com/current/user-manual/capabilities/active-response/ar-use-cases/disabling-user-account.html)
 - [Block and IP address that tries to brute force their way inside via SSH](https://documentation.wazuh.com/current/user-manual/capabilities/active-response/ar-use-cases/blocking-ssh-brute-force.html#infrastructure)[^5]

-These configurations are applied using the [active-response playbook](/supporting_packages/active-response.yml) and the [active-response directory](/supporting_packages/active-response/).
+These configurations are applied using the [active-response playbook](/supporting_packages/active-response.yml) and the files in the [active-response directory](/supporting_packages/active-response/).
 Most of the tasks defined therein simply add a new ossec rule and configuration block to the Wazuh manager.

 You can visualize these alerts on the dashboard by selecting the agent, selecting the **Security events** module and filtering the results on the relevant rule ID.